MaxTheWhale/firefox-extensions-ecosystem/doc/Portfolio B/Overview.md

 after the cloud storage solution is working in this form, we can look at the feasibility of implementing it directly into Firefox itself.

+### Links
+The GitHub for the project can be found here: https://github.com/MaxTheWhale/firefox-extensions-ecosystem<br>
+The user documentation is contained in the [README](https://github.com/MaxTheWhale/firefox-extensions-ecosystem/blob/master/README.md) and [API Proposal](https://github.com/MaxTheWhale/firefox-extensions-ecosystem/blob/master/doc/API_proposal.md).